School/AI Foundations/Core Concepts

 DON'T:

-• Submit AI-generated work as entirely your own in contexts where that's dishonest
+• Submit AI-generated work as entirely your own in contexts where that is dishonest (school assignments, work deliverables with explicit policies, etc.)

-• Use AI to generate misinformation or deceptive content
+• Use AI to generate misinformation, deepfakes, or deceptive content

-• Share others' private information with AI tools
+• Share other people's private information with AI tools without their knowledge and consent

 The Copyright Question

-• You generally can't copyright purely AI-generated content
+• You generally cannot copyright purely AI-generated content (the U.S. Copyright Office has ruled that copyright requires human authorship)

-• Using AI as a tool in your creative process is fine
+• Using AI as a tool in your creative process is generally fine -- the human creative decisions you make on top of AI output can be protected

-• The law is evolving rapidly — stay informed
+• The law is evolving rapidly across different countries -- stay informed, especially if you work in creative industries

 Exercises